On a family of Caldero-Chapoton algebras that have the Laurent phenomenon: Introduction

-Let us to give a more specific context for the paper.
-Let $Q$ be a quiver of type ADE, and let $\Lambda=\mathbb{C}\langle Q \rangle$ be the path algebra of $Q$ over $\mathbb{C}$.
-In \cite{CCh-05}, Caldero-Chapoton defined a Laurent polynomial $\mathcal{C}_{\Lambda}(M)$ (Caldero-Chapoton function for us) for every representation $M$ of $\Lambda$ and show that there is a bijection, given by $\mathcal{C}_{\Lambda}(-)$, between the cluster variables of the cluster algebra $\mathcal{A}_{Q}$ and the indecomposable representations of $\Lambda$.
-Recall that the cluster algebras are defined by an inductive procedure called cluster mutation, see \cite{FZ-02, FZ-07}, but the Caldero-Chapoton functions are defined without an inductive procedure.
+Let us give a more specific context for the paper.
+Let $Q$ be a quiver of type ADE, and let $\Lambda=\mathbb{C}\langle Q \rangle$ be the path algebra of $Q$ over $ \mathbb{C}$.
+In \cite{CCh-05}, Caldero-Chapoton defined a Laurent polynomial $ \mathcal{C}_{\Lambda}(M)$ (Caldero-Chapoton function for us) for every representation $M$ of $\Lambda$ and show that there is a bijection, given by $\mathcal{C}_{\Lambda}(-) $, between the cluster variables of the cluster algebra $\mathcal{A}_{Q}$ and the indecomposable representations of $\Lambda$.
+Recall that the cluster algebras are defined by an inductive procedure called cluster mutation, see \cite{FZ-02,FZ-07}, but the Caldero-Chapoton functions are defined without an inductive procedure.
 The coefficients of $\mathcal{C}_{\Lambda}(M)$ are given by the complex Euler charateristics of Grassmannians of submodules of quiver representations.
-The class of cluster algebras which cluster variables have been described with this idea has been extended, for example see \cite{DWZ-10, GLS-12, Pa-08, Pla-10}.
+The class of cluster algebras which cluster variables have been described with this idea has been extended, for example see \cite{DWZ-10,GLS-12,Pa-08,Pla-10}.

-In \cite{CLS-15} the authors define the Caldero-Chapoton algebra associated to a \emph{basic algebra} $\Lambda$ and take account the \emph{strongly reduced irreducible components } $\firr(\Lambda)$ of decorated representations of $\Lambda$.
+In \cite{CLS-15}, the authors define the Caldero-Chapoton algebra associated to a \emph{basic algebra} $\Lambda$ and take account the \emph{strongly reduced irreducible components } $\firr(\Lambda)$ of decorated representations of $\Lambda$.
 With this data they define a \emph{generic cluster structure} on $\firr(\Lambda)$, namely they define the \emph{component clusters} and $CC$-\emph{clusters} of $\Lambda$, as generalizations of clusters and cluster variables in cluster algebras, respectively.
 The strongly reduced components were introduced in \cite{GLS-12}.
 In \cite{Pla-13} the strongly reduced components are parametrized in terms of the $g$-vector of irreducible components for finite-dimensional algebras.
 In \cite{CLS-15} the results of \cite{Pla-13} are generalized for \emph{basic algebras}.
+A comment deserve to be done about \emph{basic algebras}.
+The definition given in \cite{CLS-15} is not the usual one, we kindly ask to the reader to see Definition \ref{DefBasicAlg} and be cautious.